How life insurance rates are determined

-Some life insurers are more “aggressive” in determining your risk class, and may put you in a more preferred class (meaning lower premiums) than another company would.
+Some life insurers are more aggressive in determining your risk class, and they may put you in a more preferred class (meaning lower premiums) than another company would.
 For example, someone with a history of high blood pressure who’s on medication for it might land in a “preferred class” with one life insurer and a “standard class” with another.
 Shopping around for quotes from multiple companies will really pay off, no matter what your health status.

 Generally life insurance companies use these classes: